Jim Ghadbane, President and CEO

 Prior to joining CANARIE, Kathryn held a variety of senior roles in marketing and communications in the private sector.
 Earlier in her career, she was an instructor and program administrator at Humber College in Toronto, and worked to develop a college curriculum in Financial Services while at the Institute of Canadian Bankers.

 Kathryn earned her BA at McGill University and her MBA from Schulich School of Business, and spent a year studying French language and culture at the Sorbonne in Paris.
 Kathryn takes advantage of Ottawa’s extensive bike paths to commute to work until the snow flies, when she switches to skates and glides home on the Rideau Canal.

 Peter Wilenius, Vice-President, Business Development

 (613) 943-5455 | peter.wilenius at canarie.ca

-Peter brings to CANARIE more than 25 years of executive responsibility for strategic planning, global marketing, business development, investor relations, and mergers and acquisitions.
-Peter has extensive experience in guiding emerging technology companies in business planning, channel development and marketing strategies.
+Peter Wilenius joined CANARIE as Vice President, Business Development in 2014 after more than 25 years of experience in Canada’s information technology sector.
+Over the course of his career, Peter has led initiatives in strategic planning, global marketing, business development, investor relations, and mergers and acquisitions, and has extensive experience guiding emerging technology companies in business planning, channel development, and marketing strategies.